 Winding up your SMSF

-Find out some key steps involved in winding up your self managed super fund (SMSF) before rolling into AustralianSuper.
+Discover the essential steps to winding up your Self-Managed Super Fund (SMSF) before rolling into AustralianSuper.

 If your circumstances have changed and you no longer want to manage your savings through an SMSF, you can transfer your super to an AustralianSuper account.

-Here's a few reasons why you might choose to wind up your SMSF.
+There are many different reasons to wind up your SMSF.

 1